DeutscheMark/homebridge-kodi/README.md

 - `videolibrary` > `clean` is a switch for starting a cleaning of the video library in Kodi, optional, default false
 - `audiolibrary` > `scan` is a switch for starting a scanning of the audio library in Kodi, optional, default false
 - `audiolibrary` > `clean` is a switch for starting a cleaning of the audio library in Kodi, optional, default false
-- `debug` enables logging for all events and status updates, default false

 ## Coming Next